dnlbowers/modern-buddhism/README.md

 * All anchor tags in the main content of the page were left with the underline decoration to make it clear that their was a hyperlink embedded.
 * The color was change to black changed to match the surrounding text.
 This meant the anchor tag did not look out of place or ruin the contrast score on the text across the blue background.
 * Have a hover over effect which turn them one of the darker colors from the gold gradient used throughout the page.
 * Have the cursor set to pointer.
 This is actually a browser default setting however I noted it was not default for buttons.
-I added cursor: pointer rule to the styles.css for the form submit button however I decide to create a separate rule for a:hover just in case the browser default was ever changed.
+I added cursor: pointer rule to the styles.css for the form submit button and I decide to create a separate rule for a:hover just in case the browser default was ever changed by the browser provider.

 ## **Footer**
 ***